edwin-jones/edwin-jones.github.io/_posts/2018-09-18-how-I-stopped-worrying-and-learned-to-love-emulation.md

  ```
 <br>

 Pretty simple eh?
 I wish I could take credit for this one but many CHIP-8 emulators solve the problem in a similar way.

 The next issue was how to map an *opcode* to an *operation*.
 Most other emulators I had looked at just used a giant switch statement, which seemed inelegant.
 Some blog posts suggested that function lookups would be a good idea but I felt that would be hard to test and a bit ugly.
 I decided to write a class for each opcode that would change the state of the (virtual) cpu as required.

 I then wrote a mapper class that would take in the raw byte value of an opcode and return the related operation object.
-It looks like so:
+It looks like this:

 <br>
  ```python